iamFIREcracker/cl-clack-swank-ngrok/README.md

 # clack-swank-ngrok
-Hello world Clack application with Swank and Ngrok running in the background
+Hello world Clack application, with Swank and Ngrok running in the background for remote hacking

 ## Overview